rahulsm27/Case_Studies/README.md

 ## CASE STUDY 2 -> Chama (Type: Data Formatting )

 - Convert the case.json file to 3 CSV files as per the defined format.

+- Good for practising extracting data from JSON

 - Read the README.md file in the case study folder for details

 --------------------------------------------------------------